booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 microk8s status
 ```

-7. On the master node, check the Kubernetes nodes.
+7. On the master node or the remote computer, check the Kubernetes nodes.
 ```
 kubectl get nodes
 ```

-8. On the master node, check the Kubernetes services.
+8. On the master node or the remote computer, check the Kubernetes namespaces.
 ```
-kubectl get services
+kubectl get all --all-namespaces
 ```